core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The client stores the values of the 'kid', 'Partial IV', and 'kid context' fields from the OSCORE Option value of the phantom registration request.

 * If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.
-Exceptions apply, for example, in particular setups where effective transport-specific information is available to clients through alternative means than the 'tp_info' parameter of the informative response.

 After successful decryption and verification, the client performs Step 3 in {{ssec-client-side-informative}}, considering the decrypted phantom registration request.